 It’s an astonishing number, but still very true.
 What’s more, these detailed resume statistics for 2019 also state that the percentage used to be 66% in 2012.

 These stats might encourage you to lie, as well.
-However, we advise you not to do that because a vast number of HR managers notice misinformation on resumes.
+However, we advise you not to do that because numerous HR stats indicate that a vast number of HR managers notice misinformation on resumes.
 So, there’s no point in lying.

 24. If you add an industry buzzword to your resume, your chances of getting the job can increase by 29%.
 (Talentworks)